snowshoe-hiawatha

 September 5, 2023 By Heather Bot

 Autumn really heightens all your senses.
-A fall colour trip by hike, bike or paddle means you’re literally immersed in the landscape.
+Fall colour trips by hike, bike or paddle in Algoma means you’re literally immersed in the landscape.
 You can hear the sounds, see the vibrant colours, listen to nature and wildlife, feel the crispness in the air and smell the change in the season.
-Check the fall colour report from […]
+Check the fall colour report […]

 December 14, 2022 By Heather Bot